How to deal with roundabouts - video guide

 2. Check your mirrors, approach carefully, looking to your right and ahead.
 Give way to the right as usual.

 3. Once you have an opportunity to your right, go and keep in the left hand lane (keep in the left lane as a vehicle might be in the lane next to you).
-Once you're on the roundabout look out for vehicles approaching the roundabout as they sometimes stop too late and you might have to adjust your postion (if it's safe).
+Once you're on the roundabout look out for vehicles approaching as they sometimes stop too late and you might need to adjust your position (if it's safe).

 4. Check your mirrors (especially the left-hand one) and signal left after you've passed the exit before the one you want.
 Indicating left informs others that you are exiting.

-Many people fail their driving test for not keeping in lane.
-Make sure that you don't fail for this common mistake.
+Many learner drivers fail their driving test for not keeping in lane at a roundabout.
+Make sure that you don't make this common mistake.

 Following the road ahead at a multi-lane roundabout.